 All four of the coincident magnetic and resistivity anomalies fit Metallis’ model of the geophysical response from porphyry copper/gold deposits in the Golden Triangle.
 King East and Fewright Creek also have strong potassium anomalies.
 These anomalies are at least 2 kilometers in diameter, are near the surface and display proximal features such as small diorite stocks, propyllitic alteration and local mineralized veins.

-- Target No 1 is characterized by an altered and mineralized Porphyry that is, about 6 kilometers long.
+- The Cliff Target is characterized by an altered and mineralized Porphyry that is, about 6 kilometers long.
 The geological setting is strikingly similar to several of the KSM deposits, located 20 kilometers to the east of the Kirkham Property.
-Seabridge’s 2016 PFS incorporates KSM’s Proven and Probable Mineral Reserves of 2.2 billion tonnes grading 0.55 grams per tonne gold, 0.21% copper and 2.6 grams per tonne silver.
+Seabridge’s 2016 PFS incorporates KSM’s Proven and Probable Mineral Resources of 2.2 billion tonnes grading 0.55 grams per tonne gold, 0.21% copper and 2.6 grams per tonne silver.

-- Paget Minerals tested this target in 2009 with five shallow drill holes.
+- The Hawlison Monzonite Porphyry was tested in 2009 with five shallow drill holes.
 These holes show that the copper and gold grades increase with depth.
 Drill hole MD-09-01, which most deeply penetrated the monzonite reported 92.67m @ 0.217% Cu and 0.277 g/t Au at the bottom.
 Rock samples show improving grades down section.
-At the lowest exposure, twenty-two rock samples (Cliff Showing – see Figure 2) from the mineralized monzonite average 0.7 g/t gold and 0.35% copper.
+At the lowest exposure, twenty-two rock samples (Cliff Showing – see Target #1 figure below) from the mineralized monzonite average 0.7 g/t gold and 0.35% copper.
 The magnetite, potassium feldspars, quartz veins, biotite alteration and mineralization distribution indicate that the lower part of the exposed Monzonite is proximal to the high-grade potassic core.
 Metallis plans to drill test the mineralized monzonite below the previous drilling intercepts.

 - The 2016 geophysical survey confirmed a planar, very strong, coincident resistivity and magnetic anomaly (King Target) that is outboard from the mineralized Hawlison Porphyry.
 The probable generator of this anomaly is a mineralized shear/vein system belonging to the “INTRUSION-RELATED Au PYRRHOTITE VEINS” type categorized by the BC Geological Survey.